WithHolm/polyenv/README.md

 1. Create a new package under `internal/vaults/`
 2. Implement the `Vault` interface defined in `internal/vaults/repository.go`
-3. Update the `NewInitVault` and `NewVault` functions in `repository.go` to include the new vault type
+3. Update the `NewInitVault` function in `repository.go` to include the new vault type

 ### Key Files